Ronan-H/md5/README.md

 ## How I Wrote it

+### Getting Started
-I mostly followed the published [RFC 1321](https://www.ietf.org/rfc/rfc1321.txt) which specifies the MD5 algorithm to write it.
+I mostly followed the published [RFC 1321](https://www.ietf.org/rfc/rfc1321.txt) which specifies the MD5 algorithm.
 I usually used the same variable and type names as the RFC too, to help me follow it.
-Instead of storing the input bytes M in one big array, I stored them in a 2D array of *word* blocks.
+Instead of storing the input bytes *M* in one big array, I stored them in a 2D array of *word* blocks.
 This is probably slightly less efficient but in my view it is a more elegant solution.
+I began by defining some easy *funtion-like* macros, such as F(), G(), H() and I().
+These were pretty easy to implement, as it was just a matter of translating the mathematical functions given in the RFC into C code.

+### Running into Difficulties
+After that, though, it got a lot more difficult.
+I decided I would use a file as input to the hashing functon.
+I had to look up how to read an entire file into memory in C, stored in a byte array.
+Originally, I decided to store blocks in a linkedlist.
+This worked, however writing the padding code proved to be difficult to do elegantly and efficiently.
+Another mistake I made was not calculating how many blocks were needed ahead of time.
+This makes inserting the padding a lot easier, since there's no question about whether or not there needs to be an extra block added for padding.

+### Making Things Easier
+Eventually, I decided that a 2 dimensional array of *word*s would be the best way or representing a series of blocks.
+This makes it easier to iterate over the values in each block.
+Also, I decided that the padding bits should be added to the input message *before* converting the input into blocks, not after.

+Using these ideas makes the file reading, padding, and block building steps fairly straight forward.

+### Constructing Blocks, Step by Step
+Here is how it works all together:
+1. Compute exact number of padding bytes needed to append to the message.
+   * For this I came up with the formula ```paddingBytes = 65 - ((length + 8) % 64 + 1);```
+2. Compute the total number of bytes needed for the byte ```buffer```: ```totalBytes = length + paddingBytes + 8;```
+   * 8 bytes are needed at the end to represent the input length; a 64 bit unsigned integer
+   * ```totalBytes``` is now guaranteed to be evenly divisible by 64, ie. full blocks can be constructed with no bytes left over.
+3. Create a byte array ```buffer``` with length ```totalBytes```.
+Read the entire file into this array.
+There will be space left over for padding and input length bytes.
+4. Append the first bit of padding, a 1.
+This is easy now, we just write the integer 128 to the above array.
+128 represents 1 followed by 7 zeroes in binary.
+5. Write all the remaining 0's of padding.
+Again, this is pretty easy.
+We're just filling the rest of the array with 0's, **up untill we reach the 8 bytes of input length at the end**.
+We could write 0's here but we're just about to write the input length there anyway.
+6. Use bitwise operations to represent the input length in the last 8 bytes.
+7. Create a 2D *word* array, and read each group of 4 bytes from the ```buffer``` array into each *word* value.
+Again, this is pretty straight forward, because we have already guaranteed that the array can be divided into blocks evenly.
+It's important to remember here that **bits** are grouped in **high-order**, and bytes are grouped in **low-order**, as the RFC specifies.
+This was one of the most confusing aspects of the assignment to get right.

+From there, the blocks are fed straight into the md5 algorithm.
+There's not really much to say about this, it's pretty much exactly what the RFC says do in pseudocode, I just had to translate it into C code.

+### Fixing Bugs
+Once I was able to get a hash value out, the last step to the algorithm was fixing all the bugs.
+These were mostly typos, which isn't surprising, since there's so many values to copy from the RFC.
+Because of how hashing works, the hash value is *completely different* to the expected value if *anything* is wrong, even if a single bit is out of place.
+This is because of the (https://en.wikipedia.org/wiki/Avalanche_effect)[avalanche effect].
+I had also gotten the *endianness* wrong when constructing a *word* value from 4 bytes.
+Eventually though, the hash came out right, and from there it was just a case of cleaning up and refactoring the code, allowing the user to enter their own input to be hashed, etc.